-5.5.6 The visual characteristics of different semi-natural habitats often contribute to the landscape character and scenic quality, such as the heather moorland on Criffel.
-The diversity and contrast between these habitats are core qualities of the Nith Estuary NSA.
+5.5.6 The visual characteristics of different semi-natural habitats often contribute to the landscape character and scenic quality, such as the native oakwoods at Carstramon and heather moorland on Ardwall Hill The diversity and contrast between these habitats are core qualities of the Fleet Valley NSA.
 Sites and habitats important for nature conservation are often areas of poorer quality land that have remained free of recent land management change (such as agricultural improvement, or the introduction of non-native forestry).
 Decline in such habitats has also led to a decline in certain species.

 5.5.7 It is important to conserve habitats on more marginal land where they contribute to scenic value and biodiversity.
-Many of these habitats depend on less intensive management to remain in good health (for example grazing at low stocking densities on the merse and hill ground).
+Many of these habitats depend on less intensive management to remain in good health (for example grazing at low stocking densities on gorse pasture and heathland).

-5.5.8 Changing farming practice has also led to loss or neglect of small pockets of habitats which used to be found in the agricultural landscape, inlcuding field margins, wetland areas, hedgerows and veteran trees (see also 5.2 Agriculture and 5.3 Forestry and woodland).
-There has been a decline in the species that were supported by these habitats.
-For example, the number of farmland birds has decreased due to fewer spring crops, wetland drainage and a general intensification of farming practice.
+5.5.8 Changing farming practice has also led to the loss or neglect of small pockets of habitat which used to be found in the agricultural landscape, including field margins, wetland areas, hedgerows and veteran trees (see also 5.2 Agriculture and 5.3 Woodland and forestry).
+There has consequently been a declinein the species that were supported by these habitats.
+For example, the number of farmland birds has decreased due to fewer spring cereal crops, wetland drainage and a general intensification of farming practice.

-5.5.9 Declining water quality can also lead to the loss of certain species such as salmon.
-(Water quality issues are discussed further in 5.4 Shoreline section).
-In certain places large areas of invasive weeds, such as Japanese Knotweed are affecting scenic quality and biodiversity.
-This is a region-wide problem, and eradication is very difficult and expensive.
+5.5.9 Declining water quality can also lead to the loss of certain species such as sea trout.
+The decline in fish stocks are discussed further in 5.9 Recreation and tourism section.
+In certain places, large areas of invasive weeds, such as Japanese Knotweed are affecting scenic quality and biodiversity.
+This is a region wide problem and eradication is very difficult and expensive.

-NATURE CONSERVATION: Decline of habitats and species Key issues Opportunities Code Land use change Seek to raise awareness of habitat and species diversity in area NC/Dh1 Decline in semi-natural habitats Loss of diversity Support sustainable management of important habitats (eg wetlands and floodplains, merse heathland (Criffel) NC/Dh2 Decline in certain species native woodlands) and species (eg geese) through enhanced agri- environment scheme and other sources Invasion of alien species Support provision of advice on habitat management ( eg wetlands) and management for certain species NC/Dh3 Support conservation management and visitor facilities at WWT Caerlaverock.
-NC/Dh4 Ensure habitat/visual diversity is incorporated in the design of new planting and restructuring proposals NC/Dh5 Seek to provide practical demonstrations of habitat management NC/Dh6
+NATURE CONSERVATION: Decline of habitats and species Key issues Opportunities Code Land use Seek to raise awareness of habitat and species diversity in area NC/Dh1 change Decline in semi-natural Support sustainable management of important habitats (eg heathland native woodlands) and species (eg sea trout), through enhanced agri-environment scheme and other sources NC/Dh2 habitats Loss of diversity Support provision of advice on habitat management (eg wetlands) and management for certain species NC/Dh3 Decline in certain species Support conservation management at Carstramon Wood SWT Reserve NC/Dh4 Invasion of alien species Ensure habitat/visual diversity is incorporated in the design of new planting and restructuring proposals NC/Dh5